BrettOrmsby/fris/README.md

     -a --all                         Replace all occurrences without prompting.
     -s SCOPE --scope=SCOPE           Scope to find all occurrences within.
     -i SCOPE --ignore=SCOPE          Scope to ignore all found occurrences within.
-    -l LANGUAGE --language=LANGUAGE  Language to tokenize the code with

   User Actions:
     Picker: